 Seedy at first sight, Love Hotels can actually be great fun, and are bookable on regular sites as well as being walk-in.
-We have a full article explaining how they work and where to find them.
-The bonuses can be short stays (say 5 hours) or themed rooms (always fun) and they’re often clean, smart and have great room service!
+We have a full guide explaining how they work and where to find them.
+The bonuses can be short stays (say five hours) or themed rooms (always fun) and they’re often smart and have great room service!

 Perfect if you’re staying a while longer, Airbnb means you can have your own kitchen, save money on meals and enjoy some privacy too.
-Japanese apartments are usually pretty compact and have everything you need in a pretty small space, so they’re perfect for renting out and often cost much less than a hotel!
-Check out our cheapest options and some of the more interesting ones here.
+Japanese apartments are usually compact and have everything you need, so they’re perfect for renting and often cost less than Tokyo hotels.
+Check out our vacation rentals section for a general idea of what’s available, and see some of the super weird and wonderful listings here.

 For more Tokyo hotels, see our comprehensive Tokyo accommodation guide.